Linaro/linaro-astro/src/content/pages/connect.md

       - component: large_image
         src: /linaro-website/images/events/connect-bubbles_td2quo.png
         alt: ""
-        style: h-[115vh]
+        style: h-auto
       - component: text
-        style: absolute w-1/4 text-[white] text-xl text-center left-[38%] bottom-[0%] 2xl:text-4xl
+        style: absolute w-1/4 text-[white] text-md text-center left-[38%] bottom-[0%] 2xl:text-xl
-        text_content: Linaro Connect is where Arm excellence gathers and gets together every year for a full immersion about how to best implement, leverage, and foster the Arm solutions.
-Don't miss our keynotes, sessions, live demos and don't miss to talk to our experts!
+        text_content: "Get the opportunity for a full immersion on how to best implement, leverage and foster the Arm solutions.

+        Don’t miss our keynotes, sessions, live demos and don’t miss to talk to our experts!"
   - row: container_row
     no_border: true
     styles: